 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) requires the distribution of an annual security report on or before October 1 to all current faculty, staff, and students and notice of its availability to prospective students, faculty, and staff.
 The annual security report includes statistics for the previous three years concerning reported crimes as identified by the Clery Act that occurred on campus or property owned or controlled by the University, and on public property immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as: crime prevention, the reporting of crimes, sexual harassment and assault, domestic violence, timely warnings, and other safety and security matters including public, private, and University resources that are available to the University community.

-The University's current Clery Report is available on its website at: http://harrisburgu.edu/lib/pdf/annual-security-report-clery-report.pdf
+The University's current Clery Report is available on its website at https://harrisburgu.edu/disclosures/.

 The Timothy J. Piazza Antihazing Disclosure